cleavr/cleaverdocs/content/documentation/new-sites.md

 ## WWW and non-WWW rules
 When you add a domain / hostname, it is your choice to add `www` or not.

-Many websites now leave out `www`; however, you choose to make that your root domain if you'd like.
+Many websites now leave out `www`; however, you can choose to make that your root domain if you'd like.

 ### Redirects
 If you add  `www`, such as `www.example.com`, then Cleavr will automatically redirect incoming `example.com` requests to `www.example.com`.